gamalahmed3265/Flask-Yolov8/README.md

 8. Create a route to serve the live stream.
 9. Run the Flask server.

-Here is an example of a Flask application that can be used to run `eni verment flask`:
+Here is an example of a Flask application that can be used to run `environment flask`:

 ```python
 import cv2